Introduction to survival analysis¶

 Observed lifetimes at time 10: [10.
 1.1 8.
 10. 3.43 0.63 6.28 1.03 2.37 6.17 10.
 0.21 2.71 1.25 10.
 3.4 0.62 1.94 0.22 7.43 6.16 10.
 9.41 10.
 10.]

 Furthermore, if we instead simply took the mean of all observed lifespans, including the current lifespans of right-censored instances, we would still be underestimating the true average lifespan.
 Below we plot the actual lifetimes of all instances (recall we do not see this information at \(t=10\)).

 ax = plot_lifetimes(actual_lifetimes, event_observed=death_observed) ax.vlines(10, 0, 30, lw=2, linestyles='--') ax.set_xlim(0, 25)

 Survival analysis was originally developed to solve this type of problem, that is, to deal with estimation when our data is right-censored.
 Even in the case where all events have been observed, i.e. no censoring, survival analysis is still a very useful tool to understand durations.

 The observations need not always start at zero, either.
 This was done only for understanding in the above example.
 Consider the example where a customer entering a store is a birth: a customer can enter at any time, and not necessarily at time zero.
 In survival analysis, durations are relative: individuals may start at different times.
 (We actually only need the duration of the observation, and not necessarily the start and end time.)

-We next introduce the two fundamental objects in survival analysis, the survival function and the hazard function.
+We next introduce the three fundamental objects in survival analysis, the survival function, hazard function and the cumulative hazard function.